Smart Push Explained

 Recurring/Scheduled Notifications - Similar to instant notifications, these notifications are created once and can re-deliver the same message to app users over a specific time frame.
 An example would be to deliver the same message about an upcoming sporting match in the 3 weeks leading up to kickoff.

 Ride Booking Confirmation - Deliver a notification to book a new ride when users arrive at the airport and swipe to unlock their device.

 Complete Shopping Cart Order - Encourage a user to finish purchasing an item in his/her shopping cart.
 Target the message when they are at home, in the evening on a weekend.

 Breaking News Alert - Deliver breaking news when it happens to users who have subscribed to specific types of content or whose devices are in a specific region or language.

-IDM: New Content - Send a video that plays a 10 second trailer for an upcoming TV show, when users are at home, connected to wifi and have good battery life.
+In-App Message: New Content - Send a video that plays a 10 second trailer for an upcoming TV show, when users are at home, connected to wifi and have good battery life.